emad-elsaid/home/README.md

 Home Server Configuration
 ==================================

-This is a docker-compose configuration for my home server
+This is a docker-compose and ansible configuration for my home server

 # SSH config